ryuichiueda/slides_marp/advanced_vision/lesson4e.md

 ---

-### Compete between generative and discriminative networks
+### Competition between generator and discriminator

 - Loss function (details on the next page)
 - If the discriminative network is correct, the generative network's loss